Gloria’s Latin Cuisine In Austin – Detailed Review

 Overview Gloria’s Latin Cuisine

 Gloria and Jose Fuentes each left the civil unrest in their home of El Salvador in 1978.
 They found each other after settling in Houston, and the two moved to Dallas to work in Gloria’s sister’s small Salvadorian restaurant.
-Only a year into the restaurant business they took it over, thus began Gloria’s Latin Cuisine.
+Only a year into the restaurant business they took it over, and thus began Gloria’s Latin Cuisine.
 Now, three decades later there are multiple locations throughout their chosen home of Texas.

 Described as “Salvadorian with a twist”, the menu has El Salvador favorites like pupusas, as well as Tex-Mex and other Latin Cuisines.
 It has a great selection of cocktails and the atmosphere is a little nicer than what you would expect from a chain restaurant.
 Glorias doesn’t just have salsa, the food.
 Some locations turn into nightclubs after closing.